Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 Contact Support if you need to send more than 1000 events per second.
 There is no hard limit on the Enterprise plan, but devices that exceed 30 events per second are throttled.

-Request sizes should under 1 MB and contain fewer than 2000 events per request.
+Keep request sizes under 1 MB with fewer than 2000 events per request.
 When you exceed these size limits, you get a 413 error.

-For high-volume customers concerned with scale, partition your work based on `device_id` or `user_id`.
+If you have high volume and concerned with scale, partition your work based on `device_id` or `user_id`.
  This ensures that throttling on a particular `device_id` (or `user_id`) doesn't impact all senders in your system.
  If you are using a proxy service to send events to Amplitude, make sure that throttling is forwarded to your clients, instead of letting spammy clients slow down a partition of work in your system.

-### All-zero device IDs: Limited Ad Tracking enabled
+### All-zero device IDs: Limit Ad Tracking enabled

 As of iOS 10, Apple replaces the Identifier for Advertiser (IDFA) with all zeros if the user enables Limit Ad Tracking.
 Because all events require a device ID, Amplitude drops device IDs of all zeros and returns an error on the request.

 If you are passing the IDFA as the device ID, first run a check on the IDFA value.
 If it's all zeros, pass a different value for the device ID (such as the Identifier for Vendor (IDFV).

-### Windows Operating System
+### Windows OS

 If you are using a Windows operating system, then you may have to replace all single quotes with escaped double quotes.

 ### String character limit

-All string values have a character limit of 1024 characters (for example, `user_id`, event or user property values).
+All string values, like `user_id`, event, or user property values, have a character limit of 1024 characters.

-### Setting date values
+### Set date values

 Amplitude compares dates as strings, so it's best to use the ISO 8601 format (`YYYY-MM-DDTHH:mm:ss`).
 This format lets you perform date comparisons, (for example: `'2016-01-31' > '2016-01-01'`).
 Comparison also works for datetime values in this format (for example: `'2017-08-07T10:09:08' > '2017-08-07T01:07:00'`).

-### Setting time values
+### Set time values

 The `time` parameter in each event must be sent as millisecond since epoch.
 Any other format (such as ISO format) results in a 400 Bad Request response.